Fans Are Calling For ‘The View’s’ Joy Behar To Be Fired As The Show Pledges To Stand Behind The Host

-A recent clip emerged in which the View’s Joy Behar admits to dressing up as a “beautiful African woman” for Halloween decades ago, and now fans of the show are calling for the host to be fired.
-The show, however, says that they are standing “100% behind” Behar, according to Radar.
+A recent clip emerged in which The View’s Joy Behar admits to dressing up as a “beautiful African woman” for Halloween decades ago, and now fans of the show are calling for the host to be fired.
+The show, however, says that they are standing “100% behind” Behar, according to Radar Online.

 The video, which was posted on Twitter recently, shows Behar discussing a costume she wore with darkened skin and curly hair when she was 29.
-As the Inquisitr previously reported the 76-year-old host says that she thought the outfit was “cute.”
+As the Inquisitr previously reported, the 76-year-old host says that she thought the outfit was “cute.”

 Fans of the show didn’t agree.
 Some said that her behavior is racist and that she should be removed from the show.

 “This type of racism has destroyed many people’s career.
 Time to start demanding her to quit!
-Does anyone remember Megan Kelly?
+Does anyone remember Megan [sic] Kelly?
 Where is Al Roker?
 Where is Al Sharpton?
 Where is Cory Booker?
 Where is Maxine Waters?
-Joy must be part of a better click!” said one user.
+Joy must be part of a better click [sic]!” said one user.

 “When is ABC going to fire Behar?
 The way she describes herself to make it seem like it is ok, nothing to see here.
 The hypocrisy is so ripe here.
 Unbelievable,” said another person.